Wedding Season 2026

 Do you have help?

 Yes and no!
-Yes, in that Geoff is a total super star with growing some of my later stock alongside my gardens for volume and my dear mum who you will often see on your wedding day as she loves to come and help me set up - she also keeps me well fuelled with food!
-If your wedding requires a lot of installation work I do use freelancers.
-Emily and Mari have been working alongside me in the busy season for over 6 years.
+Yes, that I have Becky now in charge of watering in the garden and my dear mum who you will often see on your wedding day as she loves to come and help me set up - she also keeps me well fuelled with food!
+However, I am a sole business owner and therefore grow and arrange all your flowers.
+If your wedding requires a lot of installation work I do use local freelancers.
+Emily and Mari have been working alongside me in the busy season for over 8 years.
 Both girls run their own successful floral businesses and we all support one another in this industry.
-But…..no, I am a one woman band!

 Finally